Suicide by jumping from height

 As a suicide prevention initiative, signs on the Golden Gate Bridge promote special telephones that connect to a crisis hotline, as well as a 24/7 crisis text line.

-Suicide by jumping from height is a common suicide method where a person jumps and falls from a dangerous location, such as from a high window, balcony, or roof, or from a cliff, dam, or bridge.
+Suicide by jumping from height is a common suicide method where a person jumps and falls from a dangerous location, such as from a high window, balcony, roof, cliff, dam, or bridge.
 The 2023 ICD-10-CM diagnosis code for jumping from a high place is X80*, and this method of suicide is also known clinically as autokabalesis.
-Many countries have noted suicide bridges such as the Nanjing Yangtze River Bridge and the Golden Gate Bridge.
-Other well known suicide sites for jumping include the Eiffel Tower and Niagara Falls.

-Nonfatal attempts in these situations can have severe consequences including paralysis, organ damage, broken bones and lifelong pain.
-People have survived falls from buildings as high as 47 floors (500-feet/152.4 metres).
-Most think that jumping will lead to an instant death.
-However, in many cases, death is not instant.

-Jumping is the most common method of suicide in Hong Kong, accounting for 52.1% of all reported suicide cases in 2006 and similar rates for the years before that.
-The Centre for Suicide Research and Prevention of the University of Hong Kong believes that it may be due to the abundance of easily accessible high-rise buildings in Hong Kong.
+Jumping is the most common method of suicide in Hong Kong, accounting for 52.1% of all reported cases in 2006; such high rates may partially be the result of the city's abundance of high-rise buildings.
 In the United States, jumping is among the least common methods of suicide (less than 2% of all reported suicides in 2005).
 However, in a 75-year period to 2012, there had been around 1,400 suicides at the Golden Gate Bridge.
 In New Zealand, secure fencing at the Grafton Bridge substantially reduced the rate of suicides.

-Suicide method

-Survivors of falls from hazardous heights are often left with major injuries and permanent disabilities from the impact-related injuries.
+Some survivors from suicide attempts report the belief that death from falling is an instantaneous process.
+However, it is common for jumpers to die from other causes, such as drowning or hypothermia from the cold waters after falling from a bridge.
+Survivors typically experience paralysis and coma as a result of their injuries.

+Method

 A frequent scenario is that the jumper will sit on an elevated highway or building-ledge as police attempt to talk them down.
 Observers sometimes encourage potential jumpers to jump, an effect known as "suicide baiting".
-Almost all falls from beyond about 10 stories are fatal, although people have survived much higher falls than this, even onto hard surfaces.
-For example, one suicidal jumper has survived a fall from the 39th story of a building, as has a non-suicidal window washer who accidentally fell from the 47th floor.
 Suicidal jumpers have sometimes injured or even killed people on the ground on whom they land.